-This section displays the last run date and time for several Maintenance Functions in AdminCS that should be run before starting the Rollover.
-Dates more than 7 days in the past will be red.
-No action can be taken on these maintenance functions from the New Year Rollover page; they must be run by an Aeries database administrator using the AdminCS application.
+This section displays the last run date and time for several Maintenance Functions that should be run before starting the Rollover.
+Dates more than 7 days in the past are red.
+No action can be taken on these maintenance functions from the New Year Rollover page; they must be run by an Aeries database administrator using the Administrative Functions page.

-Note: The AdminCS section will NOT be displayed to Hosted customers because database maintenance is provided by our Hosted services support team.
+Note: The AdminCS section is NOT displayed to Hosted customers because database maintenance is provided by our Hosted services support team.

 The Pre-Rollover Audit Listing is run on the current year database.
 This report needs to be run prior to starting the Rollover so that it can be used to locate and correct errors in student records that have potential rollover issues.

-Clicking on the Pre-Rollover Audit Listing button will display the report options in a new tab.
+Clicking on the Pre-Rollover Audit Listing button displays the report options in a new tab.
 Select the appropriate options and click on the Run Report button.

-The following report will be generated.
+The following report is generated.
 This report can be used to locate errors in student records with potential rollover issues.

 Refer to the Pre-Rollover Audit Listing article for more information on this report.

-The following report will be generated.
+The following report is generated.
 Save this report or print it out for later reference.

-As each report is run a message will display on the Processes tab with the last run date and time.
+As each report is run a message displays on the Processes tab with the last run date and time.